-Runners are expected to train for 6 days a week and to rest on the remaining day.
+Runners are expected to build up to training for 5-6 days a week and to rest on the remaining day.
 We will start training on time, at 5 minutes after the designated time to arrive.
-If athletes are not there we will start without them.
+If athletes are not there, we will start without them.
 Please still come!
 A coach will be there to direct late-arriving runners.
 But we want our athletes to get in the habit of being punctual!